 Northeast and north-central Montana is Discoveryland.
 Early-day explorers in Montana followed the mighty Missouri River across this region.
 Some cities are Culbertson, Glasgow, Havre, Shelby, and Great Falls.
 Great Falls (pop.
 59,178) is the largest city in north-central Montana.
 Most people who live in the region go to Great Falls for shopping.
 Holiday Village, the main mall in Great Falls, with over 80 stores, is located south of the downtown area on 10th Avenue South.
 Barnes & Noble bookstore is in the same area of town.
 Discoveryland

-Northwest Montana is Wilderness Country.
+Northwest Montana is The Wilderness, an area of wild and pristine landscape.
 If one imagines what a wilderness is like, this region is the place.
 Some cities in this region are Whitefish, Columbia Falls, Kalispell, Polson, and Ronan.
 Kalispell (pop.
 22,761) is the largest city in the Flathead Valley in northwest Montana.
 Glacier National Park is the huge attraction in this area of Montana.
 In Glacier, visitors see some of the most spectacular landscape in North America.
-Wilderness Country.
+The Wilderness.

 Map of Montana: a free highway map, produced by Visit Montana, shows highways, cities, and waterways.
 A Montana Guidebook: published by National Geographic is excellent and very helpful for travelers.
 For more information the Montana Office of Tourism, can be reached at P.O.
 Box 200553, Helena, MT 59620, or call 800-847-4868.